estelle/csstdg/transforms.md

 ---

-First off, let's clear up the matter of the bounding box.
+First off, let's clear up the matter of the *bounding box*.
 For any element being affected by CSS, this is the border box; that is, the outermost edge of the element's border.
 That means that any outlines and margins are ignored for the purposes of calculating the bounding box.
 Special note: if a table-display element is being transformed, its bounding box is the table wrapper box, which encloses the table box and any association caption box.

 If you're transforming an SVG element with CSS, then its bounding box is its SVG-defined _object bounding box_.
 Simple enough!